usgs/wdfn-blog/content/API_OGC.md

 What's Next? | Monday, April 25th, 2022 | 12 pm ET / 9 am PT

 ## ❔ What is the OGC Webinar?

-In this OGC webinar, we'll give you a brief background on APIs, then we'll dive into a live demo of our OGC API.
+In this Open Geospatial Consortium (OGC) API webinar, we'll give you a brief background on APIs, then we'll dive into a live demo of our OGC API.
 We'll show you how & why you should use USGS water data APIs to get the locations & data you need onto maps, now easier than ever!

 ## 🕛 When is the OGC Webinar?
 On Monday, February 28th, 2022 at 12 pm ET/ 9 am PT.